Thekillergreece/Retro-Food/README.md

 - Install the latest version of ModComponent and its dependencies.
 - Use RetroFood folder from the folder.
 - Move all files to your mods folder.

+### Thanks
+---
+Thanks to Waltz for the 3D models loan.